bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 flexible.
 It's easier to make support of AsyncAPI specification more complete this way and deal with complex documents with plenty of interlinked objects.

-But still, user templates in some reduced form is the planned feature.
+But still, user templates feature in some reduced form is planned.

 ## Alternatives